More Blog PostsA Smarter Approach to U.S. Equity Investing

 Historical Returns

-We focus on stocks that are relatively cheaper within their sectors but also exhibit strong momentum —a historically underappreciated combination that can help avoid value traps while still capturing upside trends.
+We focus on stocks that are relatively cheap within their sectors but also exhibit strong momentum —a historically underappreciated combination that can help avoid value traps while still capturing upside trends.

 Active, But Thoughtful